Chicago Booth School of Business

 *Estimated

-Booth and Kellogg admit a high percentage of students who had majored in either business or economics when they did their undergraduate studies.
-Kellogg has retained more poets than Booth, with students who did their undergraduate work in liberal arts/humanities representing 21%, versus 11.6% at Booth.
-It’s surprising that Kellogg brings in as many students with STEM backgrounds because of Chicago’s quant reputation.
+Booth and Kellogg admit a high percentage of students who majored in either business or economics during their undergraduate studies.
+Kellogg has retained more poets than Booth, with students who completed their undergraduate work in liberal arts or humanities representing 24% versus 13% at Booth.
+It’s surprising that Kellogg brings in as many students with STEM backgrounds, given Chicago’s quantitative reputation.

 Undergrad Degrees* Kellogg Booth